rackerlabs/deproxy/docs/howItWorks.rst

   No Deproxy-Request-ID --> 4.
 Request vv  ||  6.
 Response
                                       ________
                                      |  Aux.  |
-                                     |Service |  <-- Will create four orphaned Handlings total,
+                                     |Service |  <-- Will create four orphaned
+                                     |________|        Handlings total, one
-                                     |________|       one per request per MC
+                                                       per request per MC

- Each client request will result in a MessageChain with:
+ Each client Request will result in a MessageChain with:
-   The initial client request to the proxy
+   The initial client Request to the proxy
-   Two orphaned Handlings, one for each originating client request One normal Handling for the request that makes it to the server The final response that the client receives from the proxy
+   Two orphaned Handlings, one for each originating client Request One normal Handling for the Request that makes it to the server The final Response that the client receives from the proxy